jaspitzer/obsidian/MHCII.md

 	-  important for [[H3K4me2]] at the mhc2 promotors
 	- [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2849471/)
 	- together, these factors suggest a mechanism of transcriptional memory of chromosomal restructuring with long lasting effects
+- recruitment of CARM1, a arginine methyl transferase, methylating arginine 17 on histone 3,  as well as CBP, stabilising the interaction between the 2

 #### other
 - remodelling of nucleosome structure by [[SWI_SNF]] complex and nucleosome eviction at the w-x-y box was important for proper expression